dbos-inc/dbos-docs/docs/quickstart.md

 </article>

 <article className="col col--6">
-Then, run this command to deploy your app to DBOS Cloud.
+Then, run this command to deploy your app.
-It will first prompt to login and provision a database instance.
+It will first prompt you to login and provision a Postgres database server on the cloud.
-Then, it will deploy your app to DBOS Cloud.
+After that, it will deploy your app to DBOS Cloud.
 In less than a minute, it should print `Access your application at <URL>`.

 To see that your app is working, visit `<URL>` in your browser.